This June 2017 publication of Domicile Corporate Services’ monthly Tax Update Newsletter looks at a selection of recent changes to Vietnamese laws.

-This October 2016 edition of Domicile’s Tax Updates looks at recently issued Official Letters from Vietnam’s tax authorities, providing guidance in the often confusing realm of Vietnamese taxation.
-As always, please contact us if you would like further information on any of the items discussed in our Tax Updates publications.
+The March 2017 monthly publication of Domicile’s Tax Updates looks at recently issued Decrees and Official Letters from Vietnam’s authorities which have an impact on businesses in Vietnam.
+As always, please contact us if you would like further information on any of the items discussed in our publication.

 We are always working with our clients to make a difference to their business.